BART-based inference for Poisson processes: Simulation Study on Synthetic Data

 For one dimensional processes, we compare the results of Algorithm~\ref{alg:MH} to the Haar-Fisz algorithm~\citep{fryzlewicz2004haar}, a wavelet based method for estimating the intensity of one dimensional Poisson Processes that outperforms well known competitors.
 We apply the Haar-Fisz algorithm to the counts of points falling into 256 consecutive intervals using the \textbf{R} package \textbf{haarfisz} \citep{haarfisz}.
-Our algorithm is competitive with the Haar algorithm for stepwise and smooth intensity functions.
+Our algorithm is competitive with the Haar algorithm for smooth intensity functions and is not strongly out-performed by the Haar-Fisz algorithm when the underlying intensity is a stepwise function.

-For two dimensional processes, we compare the results of our algorithm with fixed-bandwidth estimators with edge correction.
-According to \citet{davies2018fast} the choice of the kernel is not of primary importance, so we choose a Gaussian kernel for its wide applicability.
-The kernel estimators were computed using the \textbf{R} package \textbf{spatstat} \citep{spatstat}.
-Our algorithm outperforms kernel smoothing for stepwise functions, and is competitive with the kernel approach for a smooth intensity.
-The convergence criteria included in the Supplementary Material indicate good convergence of the considered chains in the majority of cases.
+For two-dimensional processes, we compare the results of our algorithm with fixed-bandwidth estimators and log-Gaussian Cox processes (LGCP) with intensity $\lambda(\vs)=\exp{(a + u(\vs)) }$ where $u$ is a Gaussian process with exponential covariance function.
+We used a discretization version of the LGCP model defined on a regular grid over space which we implemented using Stan-code \citep{gelman2015stan}.
+As noted in \citet{davies2018fast}, the choice of the kernel is not of primary importance, we choose a Gaussian kernel for its wide applicability.
+In our tables of results, the smoothing bandwidth, sigma, selected using likelihood cross-validation \citep{loader1999local} denoted by (LCV), and we have also included other values of sigma to demonstrate the sensitivity to bandwidth choice.
+The kernel estimators, and the bandwidth value given by likelihood cross-validation, were computed using the \textbf{R} package \textbf{spatstat} \citep{spatstat}.
+Our algorithm outperforms the maximum likelihood approach using linear conditional intensity, as expected.
+Our algorithm outperforms kernel smoothing and LGCP for stepwise functions and is competitive with them for a smooth intensity.

+Finally, we examine the performance of our algorithm for multidimensional intensities by generating realizations of Poisson Processes on the domain $[0,1)^d$ for $d\in\{3,5\}$ via thinning.
+Future work includes the study of intensities in higher dimensions ($d>5$).
+We compare our intensity estimates with kernel smoothing estimators having isotropic standard deviation matrices with diagonal elements equal to $h$ and the methodology for applying maximum likelihood to point process models with linear conditional intensity \citep{peng2003multi}.
+We select the bandwidth $h$ using likelihood cross-validation \citep{loader1999local} denoted by (LCV).